Ermington, Devon

 Ermington is a village and civil parish located approximately 2 mi south of the town of Ivybridge in the county of Devon, England.
 The village is in the South Hams district and falls under the electoral ward of Ermington & Ugborough.
 It is twinned with the commune of Clécy, in Normandy, France and had a parish population of 824 at the 2011 census.
 It is known well for its crooked church spire, which a pub has been named after.
 It was home to Edmund Lockyer, who went to Australia and named a town, Ermington, in New South Wales.

+Etymology

+Ermington takes its name from the River Erme, along with the Old English place-name elements -ing- and tůn ("estate, enclosure").
+Thus it once meant "settlement on the River Erme".
+The name is first attested in the Domesday Book of 1086.

+Near the boundary of the parish there is a place called Penquit (pronounced, at least in the 1930s, ['pænkɪt]), whose name is one of relatively few in English to derive from Common Brittonic, perhaps being in continuous use since the time of the kingdom of Dumnonia.
+The name Penquit is first attested in 1238, as Pencoyt; it derives from the words that survive in modern Welsh as penn ("head, top, summit, end") and coed ("wood").
+Thus it once meant "end of the wood".